georgeolaru/pixstats/README.md

 pixStats
 ========

-Based on Pixel Grade commitment to transparency, here is an app to make our stats publicly available.
+Based on Pixel Grade commitment to transparency, this is an app to make our stats publicly available.